davidtsmith523/health-data-management/README.md

   - A Nurse can see all patients, but only Add and Edit specific fields for a patient.
   - A Patient can only see their data.
 No Add/Edit operations available.

-2. RuBAC (Rule-Base Access Control)
+2. RuBAC (Rule-Based Access Control)

 To demostrate this security measure, we have emplaced a few rules to simulate HIPPA compliance that a real-world application would have to follow: